cpysden-coder/ecommerce-backend/README.md

 ## Usage ##
 How to use this application:

-Once you have cloned the repo and set up node and the dependencies, you can run from the terminal using bash or zsh on mac.
+Once you have cloned the repo and set up node and the dependencies, created the .env file, you can run from the terminal using bash or zsh on mac.

 ## License ##
 This application is covered by the following license: